 Buying a home is the largest transaction some of us might ever consider.
 It doesn't matter if a main residence, an additional vacation property or one of many rentals, the purchase of real property is a complex transaction that requires multiple people working in concert to pull it all off.

 Most people are familiar with the parties having a role in the transaction.
 The most familiar face in the exchange is the real estate agent.
 Next, the bank provides the money necessary to fund the transaction.
 The title company ensures that all aspects of the transaction are completed and that the title is clear to transfer to the buyer from the seller.

-So, who's responsible for making sure the value of the property is consistent with the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the real estate is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Baker Appraisal Services, Inc. will ensure, you as an interested party, are informed.

-Appraisals begin with the property inspection
+Appraisals start with the property inspection

 Back at the office, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.